chark/scriptable-events/Documentation~/README.md

 </p>

 The _Script Creator_ provides the following options:
+- **Gear icon** - allows saving defaults for the _Script Creator_ window, this is useful when creating scripts in bulk or when a strict structure is in place
 - **Event Argument** - allows customizing how the argument data type information is retrieved during script generation:
   - **Is Mono Script** - should a `MonoScript` be used to fetch the type information
   - **Script** - the script to be used as an argument type